DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

 **B. Do you validate your choices of hyperparameters?
 For example, if you use KNN or K-means do you use cross-validation to optimize your choice of parameters?**

-To optmize our choice of parameter, we first use the RandomizedSearchCV model which include cross-validation to select the best hyperparameter, then we use models with the best hyperparameter to fit train the training set.
+To optmize our choice of parameter, we first use the RandomizedSearchCV model which include cross-validation to select the best hyperparameter, then we use the model with the best hyperparameter to fit train the training set.

 **C. Did you make sure your training and validation process never used the training data?**